-As I mentioned before, there’s no guarantee that we’ll actually get what we desire.
+As I mentioned before, there’s no guarantee that we’ll get what we desire.

-And, while that can feel incredibly fragile and scary, if we take a step back, it’s also what makes desire so beautiful and powerful.
+And, while that can feel scary, if we take a step back, it’s also what makes desire so beautiful and powerful.

-I thought British writer Mike Carey made an interesting point about the (apparent or real) unattainability of desire in this exchange:
+In this exchange, British writer Mike Carey makes an interesting point about the (apparent or real) unattainability of desire:

 Now, I would partially disagree with Lucifer in this exchange here: desire isn’t necessarily the need for what we can’t obtain.
-Depending on circumstances, it’s entirely possible that we will be able to have it.
+Depending on circumstances, it is possible that we will be able to have it.